 If your baby won’t sleep, has trouble sleeping in their crib or bassinet, or is keeping you up at night, everyone in the house is missing out on much-needed, high-quality rest.
 This guide is filled with sleeping tips for new parents– from baby sleep training to advice for sleep-deprived parents.
 Find snooze strategies for the whole family below.

-Every parent experiences some sleepless nights with their new baby, but if your baby is keeping you awake night after night, then here are some simple things you can do to get them to sleep better!
+Every parent experiences some sleepless nights with their new baby, but if your baby is keeping you awake night after night, then here are some simple things you can do for sleep training baby as efficiently as possible!

 Of course, before anything, always check the basics to make sure baby is comfortable and ready to sleep.
 Is baby hungry?
 Does baby have a dirty diaper?
 Is the room (or baby) too hot or cold?
 Could baby be in pain or sick?
 To learn more, check out our other blog – Why baby won’t stop crying?